Anime, Spring 2007

 So… this season seems promising.
 First thing to notice, the Super Robot genre has made a comeback, with not one, but two series that look good.
 I prefer the Real Robot genre (more Macross?
 Please?
 Even more FMP! would be welcome), but I take what I can get.

 First up, we have the remake Reideen.
-Superb production values, hot and mysterious girl, subtle humour, a monster of the week format and a lead character who is not annoying?
+Superb production values, mysterious hot girl, subtle humour, a monster of the week format and a lead character who is not annoying?
 A sure winner.

 The comedy of the season should be Hayate no Gotoku!
 (Hayate the Combat Butler).
 I have seen two episodes, and I cannot get enough of it.
 Simply brilliant.
 Could be this season’s Gintama.
 Or… is this season’s Gintama still Gintama?
 Hmm…